JohN100x1/IsekaiMod/README.md

 	- `Otaku`: Adds all skills as class skills except Persuasion.
 	- `Gamer`: Get a +8 competence bonus to all knowledge, lore, and perception checks.
 	- `Beta Tester`: Get +4 Initiative and adds lore, knowledge and perceptions skills as class skills.
+	- `Demonic Cultivator`: Adds athletics and mobility as a class skills.
+Uses the higher of STR and DEX for athletics and mobility checks.
+	- `Enlightened Scholar`: Adds lore, knowledge, and perception skills as class skills.
+Uses the higher of INT and WIS for these checks.
 - New Heritages
 	- `Isekai Angel` (Aasimar Heritage): A powerful heritage for Aasimar that gives you wings and a powerful holy damage ability.
 	- `Isekai Succubus` (Tiefling Heritage): A powerful heritage for Tiefling that gives you wings and a powerful charm ability.